sniclasj/atletico-crud/README.md

 ```

 ### Edit Country Page (Admin Only)
 The Edit Country page allows the admin user to edit the details for a country such as the country name and the image url to represent that particular country.
-The code snippets below show the html form, the routes and the model which PREVENTS DUPLICATE ENTRIES.
+The code snippets below show the html form along with the python route.
+The python route for _Edit Country_ below in conjunction with the country model above contain code which prevents duplicate entries such as editing an existing country to be the same as another country which already exists in the database.

 ```html
 <div class="row">
     <form class="col s12" method="POST" action="{{ url_for('edit_country', country_id=country.id) }}">